Penguin5681/rust-lang-tutorial/3. Understanding Ownership/3.4 The Slice/readme.md

 # The Slice type explained

-Slice is pretty much similar to the one you may have used in python In Rust, slicing refers to the process of creating a new reference to a portion of a data structure, such as an array, a vector, or a string, without copying the actual data.
+Slice is pretty much similar to the one you may have used in python <br>
+In Rust, slicing refers to the process of creating a new reference to a portion of a data structure, such as an array, a vector, or a string, without copying the actual data.
 Slicing allows you to work with a subset of the original data without incurring the cost of copying or allocating new memory.

 Here are the key points to understand about slicing in Rust: